anuragjain-git/anuragjain-git/README.md

 # Hi there 👋

-- Love Coding ❤️💻 as much as I do?
+💻 Love Coding ❤️ as much as I do?
 Let's talk about how awesome⚡they are!

-# What I'm Focusing on 🌱

-- 👯 I’m currently learning about Back-End Development and improving my Front-End Skills.
-- 💬 Let's talk about Blockchain, Web3, VR, AI, Problem Solving Algorithms...
+💼 I've honed my skills in a variety of technologies, including React, JavaScript, CSS, jQuery, Java, C, and Python.
+I'm particularly enthusiastic about open-source projects and looking for good-first-issue to start my journey on opensource.

+🔬 Currently, I'm eagerly exploring new opportunities to apply my skills and gain real-world experience.
+Whether it's web development, software engineering, or contributing to exciting projects, I'm excited to take on challenges and continue learning.

+🌟 Let's connect!
+I'm always open to networking, collaborating, and learning from fellow tech enthusiasts and professionals.

+#OpenSource #WebDevelopment #SoftwareEngineering #JavaScript #React #Python #Java #CProgramming

 # About ME 🤔